southsidedean/using-kubectl-generate-yaml-manifests/README.md

 # Using `kubectl` to Generate YAML Manifests
-**Tom Dean - 4/26/2023**
+**Tom Dean - 4/27/2023**

 ## Introduction

-I'm preparing to take the #CKAD and #CKA exams, and one area I need to build my #k8s muscles is using the `kubectl` command imperatively to create #Kubernetes manifests for #declarative deployment.
+I'm currently studying to take the **CKAD** and **CKA** exams, and there remain a few key areas where I need to build my Kubernetes muscles.
+Coming from a Linux background (of many years), the cluster building and troubleshooting doesn't faze me.
+Creating declarative manifests, well, that's a different story.

-On the CKAD and CKA exams, every second counts, and this skill facilitates the rapid and consistent generation of #YAML manifests that can quickly be edited and deployed to Kubernetes.
+Using the `kubectl` command imperatively to create Kubernetes manifests for declarative deployment, an important skill for both exams, lands at the top of that list.
+On the **CKAD** and **CKA** exams, *every second counts*, and this skill facilitates the *rapid and consistent generation* of **YAML** manifests that can *quickly* be edited and deployed to Kubernetes.

+**What makes this skill so important?**

+- Fast: *Seconds count.* Let `kubectl` do the work.
+- Accurate: *No typos.
+No formatting errors.* Works out of the box.
+- Easy: Less reliant on finding an example in the docs, then copying it.

-Adrien Trouillaud's excellent Medium article, [Imperative vs. Declarative — a Kubernetes Tutorial](https://medium.com/payscale-tech/imperative-vs-declarative-a-kubernetes-tutorial-4be66c5d8914) while researching this topic.
-Adrien's article is a comprehensive tutorial on how to leverage the #imperative approach to creating objects in Kubernetes.
+[Adrien Trouillaud](https://www.linkedin.com/in/trouillaud/) wrote an excellent Medium article, [Imperative vs. Declarative — a Kubernetes Tutorial](https://medium.com/payscale-tech/imperative-vs-declarative-a-kubernetes-tutorial-4be66c5d8914) which I discovered while researching this topic.
+Adrien's article, a comprehensive tutorial on how to leverage the imperative approach to creating objects in Kubernetes, clarified the topic for me.
+The article dates back to early 2019, so some of the syntax has changed, but the concepts in the article still ring true.
+I learned even more by digging into the commands and updating the syntax, where needed.
+I would highly recommend giving it a read.

-In this tutorial, we're going to examine how we can use the `kubectl` command *imperatively* to create some common objects as *declarative* YAML manifests.
+In this tutorial, we're going to get *hands-on* with using the `kubectl` command *imperatively* to create some common objects as *declarative* YAML manifests.

-***Transition***
+***Let's dig in!***

 ## References